TharsikaSri/Databases-SQL-World/README.md

 The outcome represents the values of indepYears that has more than 70 LifeExpectancy on average.
 To extract the data, an aggregate function was used which meant that the <b><i> WHERE() </i></b> clause cannot be used to filter aggregate functions as groups have their own filtering keyword.
 This keyword is <b><i> HAVING() </i></b> which is used to find the average life expectancy which is over 70.

+If you like this, please give it a ⭐ star.